blahosyl/spicy/README.md

 As this was my first project using Django, some User Stories have a very detailed task list, both as learning and as documentation/reference.
 Issues that have tasks that were already familiar only have high-level bullet points.

+Some work items that have initially been classified as Epics have later been reclassified as User Stories – typically these were "meta" items to do with testing and documentation.

 ### Estimation